Vaishnavim2007/AT.md/Embedded.md

 •Then by using the hint provided we need to enter ap command    suitable for it and then we will get new hint and enter the appropriate ap command to progress through the challenge.<br/>
 •Receive and analyze subsequent hints, using them to guide further command entries and flag retrieval.<br/>
 WHAT I LEARNT: <br/>
-•Were able to know about at commands and became familiar with many commands <br/>
+•Were able to know about AT commands and became familiar with many commands <br/>
 •We will learn how to use PuTTY to establish a serial connection with a microcontroller <br/>
 •Also we will understand how to open and manage a serial connection to communicate with a microcontroller.
 This involves sending commands and receiving responses via the serial interface<br/>